0xSero/partisia-docs/docs/smart-contracts/transaction-binary-format.md

 # Transaction Binary Format

+This is the specification for transactions, which includes signed transactions from users and executable events which is spawned by the blockchain.

-A transaction is an instruction from a user containing information used to change the state of the blockchain.
+A signed transaction is an instruction from a user containing information used to change the state of the blockchain.
+An executable event is spawned by the blockchain, when it receives a signed transaction and verifies the signature.
+The executable event contains the information about which action to perform to a smart contract.

 You can learn more about how interactions work on the blockchain [here](smart-contract-interactions-on-the-blockchain.md#simple-interaction-model).

 After constructing a binary signed transaction it can be delivered to any baker node in the network through their [REST API](../rest).

+## Signed Transaction

 The following is the specification of the binary format of signed transactions.